Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Font Size is an integer and is relative to the webpage / screen size.
 Increasing the number by 6 doubles the font size, decreasing by 6 (e.g. -6) halves it.

 Most Important.
-Tick the Use Index button.
+Tick the Assign Index button.
 Only indexed drawing items can be updated.
 The index is the variable name holding the unique reference to the item.
-In this case the count label.
+In this case the counter label.

 The default color is BLACK_WHITE, which ever gives the best contrast, choose Color if you want to specify a particular color for the text.